 Types of architectural renderings

 An architectural rendering can take many forms.
-It can be, for example, a still image, a panorama, a standalone rendered image of a building, or an architectural walkthrough.
+It can be, for example, a still image, a panorama, a standalone rendered image file of an entire building, or an architectural walkthrough.
 With some real-time rendering tools, it is even possible to explore a project in virtual reality with a VR headset.

-These different formats can depict different views of a design: exterior, interior, orthographic, and aerial.
+These formats can showcase different views of a design: exterior, interior, orthographic, and aerial view.
 These perspectives can give critical insights into how a design is composed and how it will manifest in the real world.

-3D architectural renderings, in any of these points of view, are particularly helpful for clarifying the way a design makes use of space, allowing architects to craft optimal layouts and spot potential problems.
+A 3D rendering, in any of these points of view, is particularly helpful for clarifying how a design uses space, allowing architects to craft optimal layouts and spot potential problems.
+They are also useful for clients and stakeholders to help them comprehend the overall architectural design.

 Architectural rendering styles